Sexual Orientation and Gender Identity

 The District understands that change occurs over time and believes that the provision of an annual report at a public board meeting on progress related to each of the strategic directions identified in this regulation will ensure accountability and demonstrate the District's commitment to support our diverse community.

-AD.BP District Vision, Mission, Values, and PrioritiesAE.BP Welcoming, Inclusive, Safe and Healthy Learning and Working EnvironmentsAEBB.BP Wellness of Students and StaffFA.BP Human Resources Framework FBCA.AR Respectful Working EnvironmentsFBCB.AR District Staff Code of ConductFBE.AR Health and Wellness of Staff and StudentsGGDA.AR Guidelines for Student Activities and OrganizationsGI.AR Teaching and Learning ResourcesHA.BP Inclusive EducationHF.AR Safe, Caring and Respectful Learning EnvironmentsHF.BP Safe, Caring and Respectful Learning EnvironmentsHFA.BP Sexual Orientation and Gender IdentityHG.AR Student Behaviour and ConductHG.BP Student Behaviour and ConductAlberta Human Rights ActAlberta Teachers' Association Code of Professional ConductAlberta Teachers' Association Declaration of Rights and ResponsibilitiesCanadian Charter of Rights and FreedomsFreedom of Information and Protection of Privacy ActUnited Nations Convention on the Rights of the ChildSchool Act
+AD.BP Vision, Mission, Values, and PrioritiesAE.BP Welcoming, Inclusive, Safe and Healthy Learning and Working EnvironmentsAEBB.BP Wellness of Students and StaffFA.BP Human Resources Framework FBCA.AR Respectful Working EnvironmentsFBCB.AR Division Staff Code of ConductFBE.AR Health and Wellness of Staff and StudentsGGDA.AR Guidelines for Student Activities and OrganizationsGI.AR Teaching and Learning ResourcesHA.BP Inclusive EducationHF.AR Safe, Caring and Respectful Learning EnvironmentsHF.BP Safe, Caring and Respectful Learning EnvironmentsHFA.BP Sexual Orientation and Gender IdentityHG.AR Student Behaviour and ConductHG.BP Student Behaviour and ConductAlberta Human Rights ActAlberta Teachers' Association Code of Professional ConductAlberta Teachers' Association Declaration of Rights and ResponsibilitiesCanadian Charter of Rights and FreedomsFreedom of Information and Protection of Privacy ActUnited Nations Convention on the Rights of the ChildEducation Act

 (see Sections 16.1, 16.11, 20(a), 45.1, 45.3, 50.1(4))